Phillip Island Road: History

-The passing of the Country Roads Act of 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
+The passing of the Country Roads Act 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
 (Main) Coast Road from San Remo to Anderson (and continuing east to Lang Lang), was declared a Main Road on 7 September 1914.

-The passing of the Developmental Roads Act of 1918 through the Parliament of Victoria allowed the Country Road Board to declare Developmental Roads, serving to develop any area of land by providing access to a railway station for primary producers.
+The passing of the Developmental Roads Act 1918 through the Parliament of Victoria allowed the Country Road Board to declare Developmental Roads, serving to develop any area of land by providing access to a railway station for primary producers.
 Phillip Island Road between Cowes and Newhaven was declared a Developmental Road on 3 March 1924.

 Phillip Island Bridge, at the time a suspension bridge, was opened in November 1940, linking San Remo on the mainland to Newhaven on the island; this was replaced by a cantilever bridge in November 1969.

 Phillip Island Road was signed as State Route 186 between Cowes and Anderson in 1986.
 With Victoria's conversion to the newer alphanumeric system in the late 1990s, this was replaced by route B420.
 An upgrade of Bass Highway included a new link road to Phillip Island Road in 2013; the alignment of its eastern end was connected directly to Bass Highway in Bass, bypassing the town of Anderson.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2018, VicRoads re-declared the road as Phillip Island Road (Arterial #4971) between The Esplanade in Cowes and Bass Highway in Bass.